Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Use your maps to provide a visual representation of the vocabulary terms.

 - Begin with the solar system diagram.
-Ask a student to come up and point out the planet his community is located on.
+Ask students to come up and point out the planet their community is located on.
 Discuss the location of Earth in alignment with the other planets.

 - Ask a student volunteer to come up to the map of your country and locate your state.
 Discuss its location and identify surrounding states and important landforms.

 - Choose another volunteer to locate the city or town they live in on the state map.
 This may be challenging, and if no student is able to locate your city, demonstrate how you locate it.
 Talk about landforms that help you find your city, such as a nearby lake, river, or mountain.